Max Dana - Blog

 By Max DanaShare:

-In 2012, I shared with you my excitement regarding the discovery of the Higgs boson at CERN in Higgs boson: our understanding of the universe is about to change.
+In 2012, I shared my excitement with you about the discovery of the Higgs boson at CERN in my post Higgs Boson: Our Understanding of the Universe Is About to Change.

-If the Higgs boson is now introduced as the particle that blew up the universe, a recent article published by New Scientist raises the question: Believe it or not, this burst of cosmological inflation, followed by a slower, tamer expansion, is the most sensible way to explain how the universe looks today.
-But there’s something missing: what did the inflating?
+While the Higgs boson is now often described as the particle that “blew up” the universe, a recent article published by New Scientist raises a fascinating question: Believe it or not, this burst of cosmological inflation—followed by a slower, more gradual expansion—is the most plausible way to explain the current structure of the universe.
+But there’s still one mystery: what caused the inflation?

 Credits: Henrik Sorensen/Getty